VeruseKC/DDSAssistant/README.md

-# Drug Dealer Simulator Packaging Helper
+# Drug Dealer Simulator Assistant

 This Python script is designed to assist in the efficient packaging of orders in the context of a Drug Dealer Simulator game.
 It simplifies the process of managing client orders, calculating optimal packaging configurations, and maintaining an order history.